How to use this site

 Gage size modeThe third mode provided by hole calc is a pin gage diameter calculator, based on specifications provided by ASME B89.1.5-1998.
 This tells you the allowable diameter range for a gage pin of a given nominal diameter, tolerance class/sign, and units of measure.
 ASME B89.1.5-1998 only defines tolerance classes for gages from 0.0010 in to 21.010 in (0.254 mm to 533.65 mm), so values above or below those limits will generate an error.

 This calculator simply does the math for you- it does not substitute for an understanding of the metrology involved in measuring holes.
-A full overview of how to use pin gages and measure holes is outside the scope of this guide (here is a good start).
+A full overview of how to use pin gages and measure holes is outside the scope of this guide (this video is a good starting point).
 However, the following caveats should be kept in mind when attempting to do precision work using the three-pin method:

 - Every gage pin has a class indicating the tolerance of the pin diameter and are designated as plus or minus relative to the nominal size.
 The tolerance of each pin and resulting stack-up will affect the measurement of the hole.
 Hole calc has a "Tolerance" mode that will automatically calculate minimum/maximum values based on tolerance class and sign of each pin.
 While this can provide a high degree of numeric precision, the degree to which this reflects the actual size of the hole will depend on the precision of your measuring process.